stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 implementation, this will be via the `ContractContext`), and use that to select which features are available, and which native method implementations will be used.
-Clarity 2 contracts can invoke Clarity 1 contracts (and vice-versa), but paticular care will need to be taken if a new native keyword is used in the Clarity 1 contract's API.
+Clarity 2 contracts can invoke Clarity 1 contracts (and vice-versa), but particular care will need to be taken if a new native keyword is used in the Clarity 1 contract's API.

 For example: